VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

 ```

 ## Step 5.
 Get sender's Public Key
-In order to decrypt the received data the app on recipientвЂ™s side needs to get senderвЂ™s Virgil Card from the Public Keys Service.
+In order to decrypt the received data the app on recipient's side needs to get sender's Virgil Card from the Public Keys Service.

 ```python
 senderCard = virgil_hub.virgilcard.search_card(email.From, 'email')